 Skimlinks Terms of Service

-If you are unable to provide one of the above confirmations, you must not tick the “I agree to the Terms of Service” box, or otherwise use or access the Publisher Hub.
+If you are unable to provide one of the above confirmations, you must not submit the application, or otherwise use or access the Services.

 2.1 In these Terms of Service, the following expressions have the following meanings: